FelipeRuizGarcia/Learner/qa/workshop_sonarqube.md

 ## Configure the Repo manual on the Sonaqube server

-Create the project and the Token
+Go to http://127.0.0.1:9000 Configure the password, create the project and the Token:

 ## Set up the Scanner with Docker